MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 10. On the right side of the screen, under the properties tab, replace the text Table1 in the **Text** control property with **“Edit Details”**.

-11. Click in the gray area to see the updated text on your Edit screen.
+11. Click in the gray background to see the updated text on your Edit screen.

 12. Using the navigation on the left, select the **BrowseScreen1**.